cmcneese/fastfireproject/app/public/wp-content/plugins/simpleform/README.txt

 = Which form fields can be used? =

-The standard fields that come with SimpleForm are a firstname field, a lastname field, an email address field, a phone number field, a subject field, a message field and a consent checkbox field.
+The standard fields that come with SimpleForm are a name field, a lastname field, an email address field, a phone number field, a subject field, a message field and a consent checkbox field.

 = Does SimpleForm include spam protection? =